ccgreen93/media/README.md

 Recommended to set up on a Linux server.

-1. Ensure docker is installed
+1. Ensure docker is installed.

    For debian linux, run `./scripts/install_docker_deb.sh` or `make install_docker`

 2. Setup Users, groups, directories and shares.
-Edit before using
+Edit before using.

    `./scripts/setup.sh` or `make setup`